radiant-rstats/docker/install/rsm-msba-linux.md

 - <a href="https://code.visualstudio.com/docs/datascience/jupyter-notebooks" target="_blank">Jupyter Notebooks in VS Code</a>

+A major new feature in VS Code is the ability to use AI to help you write code.
+For more information see the links below:

+- <a href="https://code.visualstudio.com/blogs/2023/03/30/vscode-copilot" target="_blank">VS Code Copilot</a>
+- <a href="https://code.visualstudio.com/docs/editor/artificial-intelligence" target="_blank">VS Code AI</a>

+#
 ## Connecting to postgresql

 The rsm-msba-intel container comes with <a href="http://www.postgresqltutorial.com" target="_blank">postgresql</a> installed.
 Once the container has been started, you can access postgresql in different ways.
 The easiest is to use `pgweb`.
 Start `pgweb` and enter the code below in the "Scheme" tab: